tarantool/tarantool/changelogs/unreleased/gh-7149-forbid-ddl-until-box-schema-upgrade.md

 ## bugfix/core

-* Forbidden DDL operations for the non-upgraded schema (gh-7149).
+* Forbidden DDL operations until the schema is upgraded to the most recent version (gh-7149).